Yama Sakura 87: Trilateral Military Exercise

 |0

-This work, Yama Sakura 87: Trilateral Military Exercise, by SGT Caleb Woodburn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Yama Sakura 87: Trilateral Military Exercise [Image 3 of 3], by SGT Caleb Woodburn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.